arkency/posts/posts/2016-05-21-one-more-step-to-ddd-in-a-legacy-app.md

 ---
-title: "One more step to DDD in a legacy app"
+title: "One more step to DDD in a legacy rails app"
 created_at: 2016-05-21 13:50:09 +0200
 kind: article
 publish: true